rbturnbull/dcodex/docs/deployment.rst

 4. Create an S3 bucket
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Now we need to create an S3 storage bucket that we will set up for the media and static files for use in D-Codex.
+Now we need to create an S3 storage bucket that we will set up for the media and static files for use in dcodex.

 Instructions coming soon.
 For now see: https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html.